 The Singapore Elections Department, which is not independent but part of the Prime Minister’s Office, Singapore, filed a police report against New Naratif alleging that New Naratif “publish[ed] paid advertisements that amounted to the illegal conduct of election activity” in Singapore’s 2020 General Election.
 New Naratif believes that the Prime Minister’s Office is abusing the law to attack us as part of a long-standing campaign of intimidation and harassment against New Naratif by the Singapore government.

 In this page, you can learn the details of this event and what you can do to help.

 Latest: Dr. Thum interrogated by police for 3 hours

 Dr. PJ Thum was interrogated by the Singapore Police for three hours on Friday, 5 March 2020.
 We urge everyone to use the image below and share it on social media, tagging @newnaratif and using the hashtags #ImWithPJThum #JournalismIsNotACrime.
 Please monitor our Facebook, Twitter and Instagram for updates.

 Please also consider taking the actions listed below.
 These include writing to the Prime Minister, the nearest local Singaporean diplomatic representative, joining New Naratif as a member or donating to New Naratif.

-To learn about this in more detail, please see:
+To learn about this case in more detail, please see:

-- A video interview with Dr. Thum Ping Tjin on this incident and explains how this fits into a broader pattern of attacks by the PAP government on independent media, critics, and New Naratif specifically.
+- A video interview with Dr. Thum Ping Tjin on this incident, explaining how this fits into a broader pattern of attacks by the PAP government on independent media, critics and New Naratif specifically.

 - The Prime Minister’s Office alleges that New Naratif broke the Parliamentary Elections Act by boosting Facebook posts containing elections-related content during the election.